awsdocs/amazon-aurora-user-guide/doc_source/apg-waits.lockrelation.md

 ## Likely causes of increased waits<a name="apg-waits.lockrelation.causes"></a>

-When the `Lock:Relation` event appears more than normal, possibly indicating a performance problem, typical causes include the following:
+When the `Lock:Relation` event occurs more frequently than normal, it can indicate a performance issue\.
+Typical causes include the following:

 **Increased concurrent sessions with conflicting table locks**
 There might be an increase in the number of concurrent sessions with queries that lock the same table with conflicting locking modes\.